 - What is the project governance model?
 How are key executives and business sponsors engaged and supportive of the project?
 How will decisions be made?
 Who is responsible or accountable for what?
 What is the escalation path?

 - What regular project reporting, meetings, and communications are needed?
 Who will do it?
 How (meetings, collaboration tools, email, etc.)?
 Who is the target audience?
 How can we make this most effective and efficient?

-- How will we identify, manage and address project issues and risks?
+- How will we identify, manage, and address project issues and risks?
 What tools will be used to track this?
 How can we make sure that risks and issues are actually addressed and closed before it’s too late?
-How will we manage change effectively and ensure the project stays within approved timeline and budget?
+How will we manage change effectively and ensure the project stays within the approved timeline and budget?

 - How will we go about analyzing and understanding the user requirements, designing the solution, building it, ensuring that it meets the desired outcome and expected quality standards?
 What tools and technologies will we be using?
 What will the project team look like?
 How will they collaborate with each other and other stakeholders on a day-to-day basis?
 How can we make the project team most effective and efficient?

-- How do we plan to roll out the product to the end users and operations teams?
+- How do we plan to roll out the product to the end-users and operations teams?
 What is our plan for organizational readiness, people change management, user adoption, and training?
 Who is in charge of this?
 How can we make sure it is an integral part of the project throughout delivery and not only at the very end?

 These are some questions for Project managers and Project sponsors to consider as they embark on a new project.
 I hope you find this useful, and please share your experiences and thoughts about other key questions I may have missed.